sorcero/ingestum/docs/example-csv.rst

 Just like in :doc:`example-text`, we'll start by adding some Python so we can run our pipeline.

-Add the following to an empty Python file:
+The following block of code is a template with the basic structure needed to configure an Ingestum Pipeline.
+Both the pipeline and the manifest are initially empty.
+Add this to an empty Python file.

 .. code-block:: python